 Disclaimer: This presentation is for the purpose of fostering understanding of the different cultures of our world.
 When one considers our world from such a compressed perspective, the need for cooperation, tolerance and understanding becomes glaringly apparent.

-As to the accuracy of all statistics: With so many newly published reports resulting in constantly-changing and sometimes conflicting statistics, please view the above presentation for the general content and not meant to be totally precise.
+As to the accuracy of all statistics: With so many newly published reports resulting in constantly-changing and sometimes conflicting statistics, the purpose of the above presentation is for the general content and impact.
+We do not claim the statistics used are totally precise.

 Footnotes on the above statistics: